-At Northside Christian College, we recognise that the middle years of education are an important stage in adolescent growth and development.
-With the aim to see our students engaged, resilient and successful, we look to support them as they endeavour to thrive and grow into the young people God has designed them to be.
+At Northside Christian College, we recognise the importance of the middle years of education as a stage in adolescent growth and development.
+The College aims to see our students engaged. resilient, and experience success, supporting them as they endeavour to thrive and grow into the young people God has designed them to be.
+Restorative practices are infused throughout based on forgiveness and the repairing of relationships.

-We have brought together a team of enthusiastic and dedicated teachers who model and put into practice their personal faith in God.
-They are themselves, active life-long learners, who have demonstrated a passionate understanding towards this age group.
+We have brought together a team of enthusiastic and dedicated teachers who model and put into practice their faith in God.
+They are active life-long learners who have demonstrated a passionate understanding of this age group.